Reconstructing Gamma Ray Burst Energy Relations with Observational H(z) data in Neural Network Framework: Data and Methodology

-We performed Markov Chain Monte Carlo Sampling using the emcee \citep{ForemanMackey2013} to simultaneously constrain the parameters \(a\) and \(b\) and $\sigma_{ext}$ for the ANN and BNN reconstructed data.
-The resulting posterior distributions and best-fit values are presented in Figure \ref{fig:a220_methods} and Figure \ref{fig:j220_methods} respectively.
+We perform Markov Chain Monte Carlo (MCMC) sampling using the \texttt{emcee} affine-invariant ensemble sampler \citep{ForemanMackey2013} to simultaneously constrain the parameters (a), (b), and the intrinsic scatter ($\sigma_{\mathrm{ext}}$) for the ANN and BNN reconstructed data.
+The parameter space is explored using 32 walkers evolved for 5000 steps, with the first 1000 steps discarded as burn-in and the chains thinned by a factor of 10 to reduce autocorrelation.
+Uniform priors are adopted in the ranges (50 < a < 60), (0 < b < 2), and (0 < $\sigma_{\mathrm{ext}}$ < 5).
+The posterior distributions are obtained from the flattened chains, and the best-fit parameter values are taken as the median of the posterior samples.
+The resulting posterior distributions and best-fit values are shown in Figures \ref{fig:a220_methods} and \ref{fig:j220_methods}, respectively.\\

+The results obtained from the calibration are used to estimate the luminosity distances of GRBs at higher redshifts.
+The corresponding distance modulus for GRBs is obtained as